MY ONLINE JOURNEY:

-The situation was more by good luck than good judgement.
-I was not aware at the time the extent to which technology was creating a huge opportunity for decades to follow.
+The situation was more by good luck than good judgment.
+I was not aware at the time of the extent to which technology was creating a huge opportunity for decades to follow.

 It’s amazing in life how opportunities come and go.
 Although there was little semblance of plan, having attained my ONC in 1968, a further door opened and this led me to travel south to Glasgow to study mechanical engineering at the University of Strathclyde.
 Looking back at things now, it’s clear when opportunity knocked, I followed along my trail of destiny without giving too much thought to it.

 The amazing run of events continued and my education did not stop there.
-In 1972, circumstances held the start of my professional life in abeyance for yet another year.
-As I was completing my Batchelor’s degree, macro-economic factors were continuing to drive development with a rush to exploit mineral resources from the North Sea unfolding.
+In 1972, circumstances delayed the start of my professional life for a year… As I was completing my Batchelor’s degree, macro-economic factors were continuing to drive development with a rush to exploit mineral resources from the North Sea unfolding.

 Although an engineering student’s workload was challenging, there were many benefits.
 University life was enjoyable.
 It was getting towards the end of the “swinging 60s” and we received generous time off between university terms.

 During the holiday periods, I would travel north by car to Thurso.
 During these trips, I noticed offshore drilling activities near the Scottish coastline.
-In particular, I could see one particular drilling rig moored on the same location off the north-east coast of Scotland on recurring journeys home.
+In particular, I could see a drilling rig moored on the same location off the north-east coast of Scotland on recurring journeys home.
 This led to a heightened awareness that the North Sea was becoming a major exploration area for oil and gas reserves.
+This too spelled opportunity.

-It seemed no great deal at the time but in the space of less than a decade from the first “energy rush”, there was another rallying in my favour to open up an opportunity for a long career in oil and gas projects.
+It seemed no great deal at the time, but in the space of less than a decade from the first “energy rush”, there was another rallying in my favour to open up a long and varied career in oil and gas projects.

 Then, having graduated BSc in engineering in 1972, I enrolled on a one year’s Master’s degree course in Ocean Engineering at the University of London.
-By the time I completed this in mid-1973, the demand for engineers to develop North Sea oil and gas reserves was high and this created gainful employment over a wide range of offshore oil and gas projects for me over four decades.
+By the time I completed this in mid-1973, the demand for engineers to develop North Sea oil and gas reserves was high and this created gainful employment for me across a wide range of offshore oil and gas projects over four decades.